PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

         pure1: registry.connect.redhat.com/purestorage/openstack-cinder-volume-pure-18-0:latest
         pure2: registry.connect.redhat.com/purestorage/openstack-cinder-volume-pure-18-0:latest

-This example is for two Pure Storage backends - defined later in the OpenStackControlPlane CR.
+This example is for two Everpure backends - defined later in the OpenStackControlPlane CR.

 Save this file and update: